mkinderwater/mk-piclock/pinouts.md

 - Do not connect USB power while the GPIO header supply is connected.
 - Confirm pin 1 orientation on the Raspberry Pi header.
 - Confirm every module shares Raspberry Pi ground.
-- Confirm the OLED VCC wire is on 3.3 V, not a GPIO.
+- Confirm OLED pin 2 is connected to 3.3 V, physical pin 1.
+- Confirm OLED pin 1 is connected to ground, physical pin 6.
+- Confirm OLED D/C# is GPIO25, physical pin 22.
+- Confirm OLED RES# is GPIO27, physical pin 13.
 - Confirm the touch sensor VCC wire is on 3.3 V.
 - Confirm the amplifier SD / EN pad is not connected.
 - Confirm amplifier DIN is connected to GPIO21, physical pin 40, and is not tied to 3.3 V.